 We see lots of references where the referee begins by explaining that they no longer work in the applicant’s field, so can’t offer an informed comment on the proposed research.
 Even if otherwise supportive, these ‘can’t-comment’ references will almost always weaken an application.
 Our advice is to double-check with referees before nominating them – are they still active in your field?
 Are they confident that they can still comment on the detail of your proposal?

-In these cases – and they’re all too frequent – we go back to the applicant to ask them to name a replacement referee.
+In these cases we contact the applicant to ask them to name a replacement referee.
 The trouble is that by this stage in the assessment process, we’re often working to a tight timescale, which means that applicants might only have a couple of weeks to find a replacement referee who is willing and able to write a reference in time.
-That added time pressure can mean applicants have to resort to referees who are not so well-placed to write a strong reference and who don’t have time to write a thoughtful reference.
 Our advice?
 Check that your referees are willing and available before submitting an application.

 Thinking about who to nominate?
 Six tips for applicants.